ethereum/consensus-specs/specs/merge/beacon-chain.md

 ##### `execution_state_transition`

-Let `execution_state_transition(execution_state: ExecutionState, execution_payload: ExecutionPayload) -> None` be the transition function of Ethereum execution state.
+Let `execution_state_transition(execution_state: ExecutionState, execution_payload: ExecutionPayload, timestamp: uint64) -> None` be the transition function of Ethereum execution state.
 The body of the function is implementation dependent.

 *Note*: `execution_state_transition` must throw `AssertionError` if either the transition itself or one of the pre or post conditions has failed.